DouweHorsthuis/EEG-quality-analysis/README.md

 (collected with SR-research’s Eyelink-1000 eye tracker system) and turn it into a heat map of where the participant was looking on the screen.

+### edf_to_fig

+While we still use `EDF2Mat` to load the .edf files into MATLAB, we use a combination of their functions in `edf_to_fig`. `edf_to_fig` only needs the filepath to the .edf files.
+These need to be in separate folders per participant, because we loop through all the files in the folder and merge all files ending in .edf.
+After we have use parts of the code from different functions from `Edf2Mat` to create a heatmap that shows us where the participant was looking for the whole of the paradigm.

 ### newtimef

-Because it is a native EEGLAB function [all the explanation can be found here](https://eeglab.org/tutorials/08_Plot_data/Time-Frequency_decomposition.html).
+Because `newtimef` is a native EEGLAB function [all the explanation can be found here](https://eeglab.org/tutorials/08_Plot_data/Time-Frequency_decomposition.html).
 However, it is a new addition to the pipeline that might still need some extra testing on our side **so please use with caution and report